denglab/MGE_pipeline/README.md

 1. Make sure python2.7, python3.4 and the required modules are installed.
 2. Install Prokka.
 3. Install ISEScan.
+    Make sure an executable "isescan.py" is added to your PATH.
 4. Install vsearch.
 5. Run the MGE pipeline using the following command.